crpietschmann/portfolio/_imports/_posts/2010-10-27-2-interesting-ted-talks-on-the-truth-about-plastic.markdown

 <a href="Capt.
 Charles Moore on the seas of plastic">Capt.
 Charles Moore on the seas of plastic</a>

-<em>These two videos are only a few minutes each, so it wont take you too much time to watch them.</em>
+*These two videos are only a few minutes each, so it wont take you too much time to watch them.*

-<em>The image to the right is from: <a href="http://coastalcare.org/2010/08/new-garbage-patch-discovered-in-indian-ocean/">http://coastalcare.org/2010/08/new-garbage-patch-discovered-in-indian-ocean/</a></em><em><br /></em>
+*The image to the right is from: <a href="http://coastalcare.org/2010/08/new-garbage-patch-discovered-in-indian-ocean/">http://coastalcare.org/2010/08/new-garbage-patch-discovered-in-indian-ocean/</a>**<br />*